-Timeline: Broadcom's ambitious deal history under CEO Hock Tan
+Broadcom's ambitious deal history under CEO Hock Tan

 Nov.
 2, 2016

-Broadcom said it would buy network gear maker Brocade Communications Systems Inc for $5.5 billion in cash, to expand its fiber channel and storage businesses.
+Broadcom said it would buy network gear maker Brocade Communications Systems Inc for $5.5 billion in cash, to expand its fibre channel and storage businesses.
 May 28, 2015

 Avago Technologies Ltd agreed to buy Broadcom Corp for $37 billion in the largest merger of chipmakers ever, turning a lesser known company run by a ferocious dealmaker into one of the biggest industry players.